EKU Alternative Break Program

-An alternative break is a trip where a group of college students (usually 10-11) engage in volunteer service for a week.
+An alternative break is a trip where a group of college students (usually 10-12) engage in volunteer service for a week.
 Each trip has a focus on a particular social issue, such as (but not limited to) poverty, education, public health, and the environment.
-Students learn about the social issues and then perform week-long projects with local non-profit organizations, around their respective issues.
+Students learn about the social issues and then perform work on projects with local non-profit organizations, around their respective issues.

 What are the Costs?
 What do they Cover?

 The cost for each trip includes transportation, lodging, and any fees for all the trips.
-Also included in the cost is a provided meal for all meals Monday – Friday, unless the group chooses to each out.
+Also included in the cost (for most trips) is a provided meal for all meals Monday – Friday, unless the group chooses to eat out.